Septic Tank Size Calculator 2026: How to Calculate Septic Tank Size | Free Tank Capacity Tool ★★★★☆

 EPA

-⚠️ IMPORTANT: This septic tank size calculator provides estimates based on US EPA guidelines and local health department standards.
+IMPORTANT: This septic tank size calculator provides estimates based on US EPA guidelines and local health department standards.
 Always check your local codes as requirements vary by county and state.

-🪠 SEPTIC TANK SIZE CALCULATOR 2026 - Calculate Your Tank Capacity
+🪠 Septic Tank Size Calculator 2026 — Calculate Your Tank Capacity

-BedroomsMinimum Tank Size (gallons)Recommended Size (gallons)Daily Flow (gal/day)
+BedroomsMinimum Tank (gallons)Recommended (gallons)Daily Flow (GPD)

 1-2 bedrooms750900120-240